Corporate GovernanceCorporate Governance Guidelines

 Article 31

-The Company will hold constructive dialogue with investors including shareholders (“Shareholders, etc.”) within a reasonable scope and by a reasonable method in order to contribute to sustainable growth and medium- to long-term enhancement of corporate value of the Company.
+The Company shall engage in constructive dialogue with investors including shareholders (hereinafter “Shareholders, etc.”) within a reasonable scope and by a reasonable method in order to contribute to sustainable growth and medium- to long-term enhancement of corporate value of the Company.

 2

-The Company will prescribe the policies relating to the system establishment, initiatives and other matters for promoting constructive dialogue with Shareholders, etc. as specified below:
+The Company shall prescribe the policies relating to the establishment of the system, initiatives and other matters for promoting constructive dialogue with Shareholders, etc. as specified below:

-(1)The supervising Director of the Corporate Strategy and Planning Dept. will manage the overall dialogue with Shareholders, etc. and promote constructive dialogue with Shareholders, etc. (2)The responsible person of Corporate Strategy and Planning Dept. will serve as a contact point for dialogue with Shareholders, etc., and in accordance with the purpose and contents of meetings, the Director and President, other Directors including outside Directors, Audit and Supervisory Board Members or General Manager of Corporate Strategy and Planning Dept. etc., will respond under the reasonable scope.
-(3)The Corporate Strategy and Planning Dept. will play a key role in the dialogue with Shareholders, etc., exchanging information with the Accounting Dept., the Legal Dept. and other relevant departments/divisions on a daily basis, and strive to provide accurate and fair information.
-(4)In addition to individual meetings and telephone conferences with Shareholders, etc., the Company will hold a financial results presentation for investors half yearly, utilize investor conferences hosted by securities companies and enhance information disclosures through its website, the notice of the General Meeting of Shareholders, shareholder letters, financial results presentation materials and other media.
-(5)The Company will report to the Board of Directors material matters from among the evaluation/comments obtained through investor briefing sessions and the opinions obtained through the dialogue with shareholders.
-(6)In accordance with the Insider Transaction Prevention Regulations and the Disclosure Policy, the Company will ensure information protection and management and make efforts for fair disclosure.
-(7)The Company will identify beneficial shareholders as necessary in order to ensure effective dialogue with Shareholders, etc.
+(1)The Director supervising the Corporate Strategy and Planning Dept. shall manage the overall dialogue with shareholders, etc. and promote constructive dialogue with Shareholders, etc. (2)The responsible person of the Corporate Strategy and Planning Dept. shall serve as a contact point for dialogue with Shareholders, etc., and in accordance with the purpose and contents of meetings, the Director and President, other Directors including Outside Directors, Audit and Supervisory Board Members or the General Manager of the Corporate Strategy and Planning Dept. etc., shall respond to the extent that is reasonable.
+(3)The Corporate Strategy and Planning Dept. shall play a key role in the dialogue with Shareholders, etc., exchanging information with the Accounting Dept., the Legal Division and other relevant departments/divisions on a daily basis, and strive to provide accurate and fair information.
+(4)In addition to individual meetings and telephone conferences with Shareholders, etc., the Company shall hold a financial results presentation for investors half yearly, utilize investor conferences hosted by securities companies and enhance information disclosures through its website, the notice of the General Meeting of Shareholders, shareholder letters, financial results presentation materials and other media.
+(5)The Company shall report to the Board of Directors material matters from among the evaluations/comments obtained through investor briefing sessions and the opinions obtained through the dialogue with shareholders.
+(6)In accordance with the Insider Transaction Prevention Regulations and the Disclosure Policy, the Company shall ensure information protection and management and make efforts for fair disclosure.
+(7)The Company shall identify beneficial shareholders as necessary in order to ensure effective dialogue with Shareholders, etc.

 Related Links